Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Simulation Study

 In Setting~(I), we assess estimator performance across $\rho\equiv\rho_1 \in {2,3,4,5}$.
-Supplementary Table~S1 reports the average relative efficiency (RE) against the $\Lsc\Csc$-only estimator, computed as the inverse of the mean squared error averaged over all target coefficients and the mean absolute bias.
+Table~S2 reports the average relative efficiency (RE) against the preliminary estimator, computed as the inverse of the mean squared error averaged over all target coefficients and the mean absolute bias.
+Specifically, the preliminary estimator would have the same performance as the GLM estimator using only $\Lsc\Csc$ data when model is correctly specified under MCAR mechanism.
 All estimators, except MICE, exhibit small biases.
 Our DEFUSE consistently outperforms other methods in RE.
-For example, it achieves roughly 20\% higher RE than HTLGMM, MBI and SC at $\rho=2$, with larger gains as $\rho$ increases.
-Since the conditional model is correctly specified, DEFUSE$_{\Lsc\Msc}$ has almost the same performance to the classic semiparametric efficient estimator (Class.Semi.Eff).
-And the linear calibration further improves the performance of DEFUSE$_{\Lsc\Msc}$ compared with constant calibration.
+For example, DEFUSE Eg \ref{example:krr} achieves roughly 20\% higher RE than HTLGMM, MBI and SC at $\rho=5$.
+And RE monotonically increases with more complex reweight method from Eg \ref{example:const} to Eg \ref{example:krr}.

-For Settings~(II) and~(III), we present component-wise RE to $\Lsc\Csc$-only in Table \ref{tab:MCAR:coe RE}.
-In terms of fusing $\Lsc\Csc$ and $\Lsc\Msc_r$'s, DEFUSE$_{\Lsc\Msc}$ consistently attains higher efficiency than MBI, SSB, HTLGMM, and SC.
-It shows about 50\% higher RE on $\gamma_1$ compared with SSB and MBI, while standard SSL method provides little to no gain when the outcome model is correct.
-When the conditional model for missing covariates is misspecified as Setting~(II), we compare two calibration schemes Examples (Egs)~\ref{example:const} and~\ref{example:line}.
-Eg \ref{example:const} based on constant calibration shows lower efficiency than Eg \ref{example:line} involving parametric calibration models.
-For instance, DEFUSE$_{\Lsc\Msc}$ with Eg~\ref{example:line} attains about 40\% higher RE on $\gamma_3$ than Eg~\ref{example:const}, highlighting the advantage of our data-adaptive and intrinsic efficient calibration framework.
+For Settings~(II) and~(III), we present component-wise RE to preliminary in Table \ref{tab:MCAR:coe RE}, RE under (II) with different $\rho$ in Table S4, and RE with different control function in Table S3.
+In terms of fusing $\Lsc\Csc$ and $\Lsc\Msc_r$'s, DEFUSE consistently attains higher efficiency than MBI, SSB, HTLGMM, and SC.
+For example, our method shows about $2$ times higher RE on $\gamma_1$ compared with SSB and MBI with smaller absolute bias, while standard SSL method provides little to no gain when the outcome model is correct.
+Regardless of whether the outcome model is correctly specified, and regardless of whether there is a single or multiple missing-source, the RE achieved by Eg~\ref{example:krr} moderately outperforms that of the other two examples.
+For instance, DEFUSE Eg~\ref{example:krr} attains about 25\% higher RE on $\gamma_3$ than Eg~\ref{example:const} in Setting (II) and 13\% higher RE on $\gamma_3$ in Setting (III).